exercism/kotlin/exercises/practice/bob/.approaches/answer-list/content.md

 In this approach you define a `List` that contains Bob’s answers, and each condition is given a score.
 The correct answer is selected from the `List` by using the score as the `List` index.

+An [object declaration][object] is used to define `Bob` as essentially a [singleton][singleton] object instantiation of the class.
+This is sufficient, since there is no object state that needs to change with each call of the `hey` method.

+The [`listOf`][listof] method is used to create a list of Bob's answers.

 The `String` [`trim()`][trim] method is applied to the input to eliminate any whitespace at either end of the input.
 If the string has no characters left, it returns the response for saying nothing.